w5xd/PacketThermostat/Assembly.md

 The gerber files for REV04 PCB fabrication are <a href='PCB/REV04-Gerbers.zip'>here</a>.
 While there are some through-hole patterns on the PCB, many of the parts are available only SMD.
-A <a href='https://www.whizoo.com/controleo3'>Reflow Oven</a> makes PCB assembly faster and probably easier.
+A <a href='https://www.whizoo.com/controleo3'>Reflow Oven</a> makes PCB assembly faster and easier.
 Or if your hand is steady enough for 0.050" IC pin spacing, you can hand solder.
 <p style='margin-top:8px'>I had bad results reflow soldering with the RFM69 in place.
-Solder paste spreads under the module and shorts its vias.
+Solder paste spreads under the
+module and shorts its vias.
 Its easier to hand solder it.</p>
 All parts mount on the PCB top.
 <p style='margin-top:8px'>The enclosure is 3D printable on common 3D printers.
 The printable STL files
 are <a href="STL">here</a>.
 If instead you want to design a different enclosure, then you are welcome to start with the